dopecodez/open-graph-scraper/README.md

 # open-graph-scraper

 An open graph protocol scraper made with ExpressJS on top of NodeJS and Cheerio.
-Will get ogTags like title, image, description etc. Implements caching internally using node-cache so that the same requests if cached can be served quicker.
+Will get ogTags like title, image, description etc.If Open Graph Protocol tags are not available, searches for other metadata.
+Implements caching internally using node-cache so that the same requests if cached can be served quicker.
 Also has unit tests on top of this with Mocha and Chai.
 For more information on Open Graph Protocol, please check out https://ogp.me/.

 If you have any doubts or clarifications on this code, hit me up and I'll try to help you guys out!